SerusBusiness/mermaid-conversion-service/README.md

 - Middleware for error handling and request validation.
 - Temporary file management for handling Mermaid files during conversion.
 - Integration and unit tests to ensure the service functions correctly.
+- Docker development environment with hot-reloading for real-time updates.
+- Support for international characters including Thai language in diagrams.

 ## Project Structure